yasselm22/hackathon-unboxed/README.md

 # hackathon-unboxed

-Hackathon project : development of Mistral AI Agent for medical use in oncology services.
+UNBOXED Medical AI Agentic Hackathon: development of Mistral AI Agent for medical use in oncology services.

 ## Project description